Aditya10403/Java/md/CF.md

 A `NavigableSet` implementation based on a `TreeMap`.
 The elements are ordered using their <u>natural ordering</u>, or by a `Comparator` provided at set creation time, depending on which constructor is used.

-The `TreeSet` class is part of the Java Collection Framework and implements the `NavigableSet` interface.

 - extends `AbstractSet`
 - implements the `NavigableSet` interface.
 - Backed by a `TreeMap`.